* Quick Links *

 In 2001, Jen began playing Brazilian drums (surdo, snare, pandeiro) for Quenia Ribeiro's dance classes in New York City.
 Studying under a number of wonderful percussionists, the music of her family's homeland became the focus of her playing, and she has since performed at Radio City Music Hall, the American Museum of Natural History, the Waldorf Astoria, SOBs, and in legendary NY parades like Halloween, Gay Pride, and the Mermaid Parade (where her group won 2nd place a few years in a row!).

-Jen has recently incorporated Brazilian instruments into a variety of genres, playing percussion at the 2017 MoMA PS1 Halloween Ball with industrial pop artist Sandflower (see a clip from rehearsal here), and playing Brazilian instruments, as well as steel drum and other percussion, with ANGERYMAN on their upcoming rock&roll release "Time Is The Killer."
+Jen has recently incorporated Brazilian instruments into a variety of genres, playing percussion at the 2017 MoMA PS1 Halloween Ball with industrial pop artist Sandflower (see a clip from rehearsal here), and playing Brazilian instruments, as well as steel drum and other percussion, with ANGERYMAN's rock&roll release "Time Is The Killer."

 Demo video of Jen playing percussion for smaller arrangements (such as a jazz trio):